Graduate Degrees and Certificates

 Securing an Advisor

-The most important thing for PhD admission is to secure your tentative advisor, even before you formally apply (individual contact as stated below).
+The most important thing for PhD admission is to secure your tentative advisor by individual contact as stated below, even before you formally apply.
 View the department's faculty directory to review each faculty member's research areas and identify your potential PhD advisor.
-Contact the faculty member by email with your portfolio (CV, transcript, publication, etc.).
-If he or she is willing to serve as your PhD advisor, seek confirmation.
+Contact the faculty member(s) by email with your portfolio (CV, transcript, publication, etc.) for seeking confirmation to serve as your PhD advisor.

 You may apply formally for PhD without this procedure of securing the advisor.
 We will circulate your application materials to faculty members to see if someone is interested in serving as your advisor.
 If you are applying for the PhD program without a MS degree (directly from BS) and without securing an advisor, we may still admit you as an MS to be able to convert to PhD within 2-3 semesters (all your credits are then counted toward PhD).
 During this period, you interact with faculty and demonstrate your aptitude for PhD.